 32 In the second year of King Pekah son of Remaliah of Israel, King Jotham son of Uzziah of Judah began to reign.
 33 He was twenty-five years old when he began to reign and reigned sixteen years in Jerusalem.
 His mother's name was Jerusha daughter of Zadok.
 34 He did what was right in the sight of the Lord, just as his father Uzziah had done.
 35 Nevertheless the high places were not removed; the people still sacrificed and made offerings on the high places.
 He built the upper gate of the house of the Lord.
 36 Now the rest of the acts of Jotham, and all that he did, are they not written in the Book of the Annals of the Kings of Judah?
 37 In those days the Lord began to send King Rezin of Aram and Pekah son of Remaliah against Judah.
 38 Jotham slept with his ancestors, and was buried with his ancestors in the city of David, his ancestor; his son Ahaz succeeded him.

 The Reign of Ahaz

-16 1 In the seventeenth year of Pekah son of Remaliah, Ahaz son of Jotham became king of Judah.
-2 Ahaz was twenty years old when he became king and he ruled for sixteen years in Jerusalem.
-He didn't behave in the eyes of his God; he wasn't at all like his ancestor David.
-3 Instead he followed in the track of the kings of Israel.
-He even indulged in the outrageous practice of "passing his son through the fire" - a truly abominable act he picked up from the pagans God had earlier thrown out of the country.
-4 He also participated in the activities of the neighborhood sex-and-religion shrines that flourished all over the place.
+16 1 In the seventeenth year of Pekah son of Remaliah, King Ahaz son of Jotham of Judah began to reign.
+2 Ahaz was twenty years old when he began to reign; he reigned sixteen years in Jerusalem.
+He did not do what was right in the sight of the Lord his God, as his ancestor David had done, 3 but he walked in the way of the kings of Israel.
+He even made his son pass through fire, according to the abominable practices of the nations whom the Lord drove out before the people of Israel.
+4 He sacrificed and made offerings on the high places, on the hills, and under every green tree.